Blink (2022 film)

 Blink is a 2022 American supernatural horror short film directed by Spenser Cohen, who co-wrote the screenplay with Anna Halberg.
 It follows a paralyzed woman (Sophie Thatcher) who can only blink her eyes and attempts to use this ability to communicate to her nurse (Alicia Coppola) that the supernatural entity that injured her has arrived at the hospital.

-The film premiered at SXSW on March 13, 2022.
-It was released on YouTube on March 14.
+Blink premiered at SXSW on March 13, 2022 and was released on YouTube on March 14.

-Premise
+Plot

 Mary arrives at a hospital after suffering a traumatic brain injury.
 Conscious but unable to move, her only form of communication is to blink her eyes to yes or no questions.
 Using this method, she manages to tell her nurse that a supernatural entity tried to kill her by throwing her from a window.
 After the nurse leaves to get help, the entity enters the room.
 The entity pushes her hospital bed to a nearby window.
 The nurse intervenes just in time to save Mary, but the entity then kills them both.